statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 (a) The specific duties and charges included in the Schedules relating to contracting parties members of the International Monetary Fund, and margins of preference in specific duties and charges maintained by such contracting parties, are expressed in the appropriate currency at the par value accepted or provisionally recognized by the Fund at the date of this Agreement.
 Accordingly, in case this par value is reduced consistently with the Articles of Agreement of the International Monetary Fund by more than twenty per centum, such specific duties and charges and margins of preference may be adjusted to take account of such reduction; *Provided* that the CONTRACTING PARTIES *(i.e.* the contracting parties acting jointly as provided for in Article XXV) concur that such adjustments will not impair the value of the concessions provided for in the appropriate Schedule or elsewhere in this Agreement, due account being taken of all factors which may influence the need for, or urgency of, such adjustments.

 (b) Similar provisions shall apply to any contracting party not a member of the Fund, as from the date on which such contracting party becomes a member of the Fund or enters into a special exchange agreement in pursuance of Article XV.
 7. The Schedules annexed to this Agreement are hereby made an integral part of Part I of this Agreement.

 ### PART  II
 Wordt voorlopig toegepast per 01-01-1948

 ### Article  III

-####National Treatment on Internal Taxation and Regulation
+####<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel II en artikel XXVI van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>National Treatment on Internal Taxation and Regulation

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel II en artikel XXVI van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
 1. The contracting parties recognize that internal taxes and other internal charges, and laws, regulations and requirements affecting the internal sale, offering for sale, purchase, transportation, distribution or use of products, and internal quantitative regulations requiring the mixture, processing or use of products in specified amounts or proportions, should not be applied to imported or domestic products so as to afford protection to domestic production.
 2. The products of the territory of any contracting party imported into the territory of any other contracting party shall not be subject, directly or indirectly, to internal taxes or other internal charges of any kind in excess of those applied, directly or indirectly, to like domestic products.
 Moreover, no contracting party shall otherwise apply internal taxes or other internal charges to imported or domestic products in a manner contrary to the principles set forth in paragraph 1.
 3. With respect to any existing internal tax which is inconsistent with the provisions of paragraph 2, but which is specifically authorized under a trade agreement, in force on April 10, 1947, in which the import duty on the taxed product is bound against increase, the contracting party imposing the tax shall be free to postpone the application of the provisions of paragraph 2 to such tax until such time as it can obtain release from the obligations of such trade agreement in order to permit the increase of such duty to the extent necessary to compensate for the elimination of the protective element of the tax.